-First Baptist Church, Garden Lakes began as a mission of first Southern Baptist Church, Avondale in February, 1953.
+First Baptist Church Garden Lakes began as a mission of First Southern Baptist Church, Avondale in February, 1953.
 Jack Grant was called to serve as the mission’s first pastor.
-The congregation, known as Cashion Southern Baptist church, met in the home of James and Martha Landers.
+The congregation, then known as Cashion Southern Baptist church, met in the home of James and Martha Landers.
 In its first month, the church purchased two lots on the south corner of Third and Central Avenue in Avondale, Arizona to build its future sanctuary.

 On August 5th, 1953, with 26 members, the church moved from mission status to an organized church and became First Southern Baptist Church of Cashion, Arizona.
 The church secured a $6,500 loan from the Home Mission Board of the Southern Baptist Convention for the building of the new sanctuary.
 By October 1955, the growing church needed to expand in order to accommodate its Sunday school.
 Another loan was secured and by 1956 the church added 2,000 square feet of space for Sunday school.

 Looking to move to an area with room to grow, the church purchased 5 acres of land on 107th Avenue, just south of Thomas Road in Avondale, Arizona.
 The members of First Southern Baptist Church of Cashion rallied together to build their new 10,000 square foot building at 2517 N. 107th Avenue and they moved into their new location on Easter Sunday, April, 1980.
 In 1982 they changed their name to 107th Avenue Baptist Church.

 A new master planned community called Garden Lakes was being built just northwest of the church.
 Under the leadership of pastor Jerry Dunn, 107th Avenue Baptist Church saw an opportunity to have the name of the church reflect the community it so desired to serve, so in 1987, the church changed its name to First Baptist Church Garden Lakes.